RitikRajS/CS50W_Project_0/README.md

 # Search
 Web Programming with Python and JavaScript Project 0

-Consists of Creating a front-end page for Google, Google Images and Google Advanced Search
+Created a front-end page for Google, Google Images and Google Advanced Search